superRaytin/paginationjs/docs/en.md

 4. **URL**

-	Indicate the data source via Ajax, each request returns one page of data, the data returned can be located by `locator`.
+	Query array data of the current page via Ajax, usually you will use it  with a `locator`.

-	Pagination will using `jsonp` to send requests while `URL` is file, HTTP or HTTPS protocol, otherwise Ajax.
+	Pagination will sending requests via `JSONP` while `URL` is one of File / HTTP / HTTPS protocol type, otherwise normal Ajax.

     ```
     /test.json
     ```

 	For each pagination request, these two parameters `pageNumber` `pageSize` will be appended to the request url.
-The parameter's name can be specified by `alias`.
+You can specify their names via `alias`.

 	```
     /test.json?pageNumber=2&pageSize=10